Antisymmetric Raman response

 Since the right hand side is zero for a tetragonal system, it acts as an order parameter for reflection symmetry breaking which can be extracted from spectroscopy.
 By contrast, in standard Raman the frequency integral of ${\rm Im}\chi_j^j(\Om + i\eta)/\Om$ is related to a static susceptibility by Kramers-Kronig relation~\cite{Gallais16,Gallais13}.
+Note, Eq.~\eqref{eq:sum-rule} is not a sum rule in the spirit of the $f$-sum rule, since the Raman operators are not related to any conservation law.
+Thus, the above integral is typically a function of temperature.